JuDFTteam/aiida-fleur/README.md

 ## Introduction <a name="Introduction"></a>

-This is the basic package (plugin plus workflows) to use the FLEUR-code with the AiiDA Framework.
+This is a python package (AiiDA plugin plus workflows plus utility) to use the FLEUR-code with the AiiDA Framework.
 The FLEUR-code is an all-electron DFT code using the FLAPW method, and widely applied in the material science and physics community.